Event schema

 - Validation: Zod schema applied server-side; invalid events return

-400 validation_errorwith adetailsarray showing the failing field + message. - Domain gate: if the API key has configured domains, the request
+400 validation_errorwith adetailsarray showing the failing field + message. - Domain gate: browser (website) keys with configured domains require a matching

 Example request: